plan-systems/design-docs/PLAN-NodeSpace.md

 ## Channel Data Structure

-The following tree structure defines the key/value storage schema for a NodeSpace channel.
+The following tree structure defines the key/value entry storage schema for a NodeSpace channel.
 Each `NodeID` and `LayerID` is unique from other nodes and layers in the channel they reside in.
+Other than what is required to adequately represent content structure, all key/value entries are optional.

 ```
 l/<LayerID>/name                        => user-specified layer name